Amazon product launch plan

 Go to your Amazon Seller Central and edit the offer for the product you are about to launch.
 You should set your price to about or below your break even point.
 But be careful, anything below 9.99 may make you product an “Add-on Item” and it is not what we want.
 So, if competitors sell, say 25.99 … breakeven point, say 11.99 - set your sale price for 11.99 initially.

-Generate single use Amazon coupons (promo codes)
+Generate single use Amazon claim codes (promo codes)

 On November 7th 2016, Amazon has removed the option to limit the number of units a person can order using a “% OFF” discount code.
-It means that with one discount coupon your whole inventory can be wiped out.
+It means that with one discount claim code your whole inventory can be wiped out.
 Read here about the tool that ZonPages have developed to protect your inventory during the launch: AMAZON INVENTORY PROTECTOR

 Drive traffic to your Landing Page